Monotonicity of the von Neumann Entropy under Quantum Convolution: Preliminaries

 where in the last line we use the fact that $\Lc$ is a self-adjoint superoperator with respect to the Hilbert--Schmidt inner product.
 The last term in~\eqref{eq:first_KMB} is called the \emph{Kubo--Mori--Bogoliubov (KMB) quantum Fisher information}.
 Overall, we derive

-Equation~\eqref{eq:deBruijn} is called the quantum de Bruijn identity.
-Analogously to the classical setting, this identity is used to translate inequalities on von Neumann entropy to inequalities on KMB quantum Fisher information.
-This is our first idea in the proof of Theorem~\ref{Th:Quantum_Shannon}.
+Equation~\eqref{eq:deBruijn} is called the \emph{quantum de Bruijn identity}.
+Analogously to the classical setting, this identity is used to reduce inequalities on von Neumann entropy to inequalities on KMB quantum Fisher information.
+The reduction is based on the following lemma characterizing the asymptotic behavior of entropy under the quantum heat semigroup.

+\begin{lemma}\cite[Corollary III.4]{KS14} Let $\rho$ be an $m$-mode quantum state with finite second-order moments.
+Also, let $Z$ be a Gaussian random variable with covariance matrix $2bI_{2m}$.
+Then, we have